Mr. Billy Michael Smallwood, age 66, of Adairsville

-Mr. Billy Michael Smallwood, age 66, of Adairsville, GA, passed away suddenly on Monday, March 18, 2019, at his residence.
+Mr. Billy Michael Smallwood, age 66, of Adairsville, Georgia, passed away suddenly on Monday, March 18, 2019, at his residence.

 Mr. Smallwood was born in Jasper, Alabama on December 9, 1952, son of J.C.
 Smallwood and the late Marie Clark Smallwood.
 He served his country in The United States Army.
 He is a member of Sunnyside Baptist Church.
 In addition to his mother, he was preceded in death by his son, Brent Swan.